 A quench oil centrifuge is an efficient way to filter out the sludge from quenching oil continuously.
-The centrifuge can remove contaminant particles down to 0.5 microns while exerting over 7000 from the quenching oil.
-And with its self-cleaning design, the centrifuge is fully-automatic, requiring minimal labor compared to filtration.
+The centrifuge can remove contaminant particles down to 0.5 microns from the quenching oil by exerting over 7000 Gs.
+And with its self-cleaning design, the centrifuge is fully automatic, requiring minimal labor compared to filtration.

 Time-bound or quick cooling of metals changes the base metal's grain structure, enhancing its physical properties.
 This process of rapidly cooling metals is known as quenching.